michaelssavage/TastyTravel-3rdYearProject/technical_manual/README.md

 Place objects saved in the list and passed to the next activity.
 This allowed the user to change the locations multiple times and only the final chosen place would be used.

 **Search Results Save Icon in Recycler View Falsely Showing Checked Toggle Button**
-<br> Due to the nature of the Android RecyclerView it doesn't save the scroll position of the items being displayed.
+Due to the nature of the Android RecyclerView it doesn't save the scroll position of the items being displayed.
 If a toggle button was clicked on one of the cardviews being displayed in the recycler view this resulted in every 8th toggle button after that cardview showing as selected also, when in fact this was not the case.
 To overcome this we used a SparseBooleanArray to keep track of the states of the toggle buttons attached to each card in the recyler view.